-- Review your finances: If you don't have a budget already, make a list of your approximate monthly earnings and expenses.
-Group them into different categories so you can see where your money goes and what money is left over for miscellaneous purchases.
+- Review your finances: If you don't have a budget already, make a list of your average monthly earnings, bills, and expenses.
+Group them into different categories so you can see where your money goes and what money is left over for other purchases like gifts.

-- Find a budgeting app or create a budgeting worksheet to document your typical monthly income sources and expenses: WaFd Bank offers a free online app-based budgeting tool that comes with your WaFd bank accounts.
+- Find a budgeting app or create a budgeting worksheet to keep track of your typical monthly income sources and expenses: WaFd Bank offers a budgeting tool inside the app that comes free with your WaFd accounts.
 You can track your spending and see how making real-time adjustments can keep you on course with your budget.

-- Do your research: It's always a good idea to shop around to find the best deals on items on your list.
+- Do your research: It's always a good idea to shop around to find the best deals.
 If you shop early, even by just a few weeks, you'll have more time to do these comparisons.

-- Consider who is on your gift list: You do not have to buy for everyone you know.
-Make a list of who you would like to buy for and consider why they are on your list.
-Since everyone is struggling with higher prices on goods and services right now, consider drawing names among your family members or friends so you buy for one person rather than the whole group.
+- Think about who you're buying for: You don't have to buy for everyone you know.
+Make a list of who you'd like to buy for and consider why they're on your list.
+Since everyone is struggling with higher prices on goods and services right now, consider drawing names among your family members or friends so you can buy for one person rather than everyone in the group.

-- Create your gift list Be prepared with what gifts you plan to buy and follow your list so you don't end up overspending with a bunch of add-on purchases.
+- Create your gift list: Be prepared with what gifts you plan to buy for whom and follow your list so you don't end up overspending.
 If you decide to buy something other than what you've outlined, make sure to take something else off your list so you can keep to your budget.
 If you plan to return something, do it as soon as you have time so you don't forget and end up stuck with something you won't use.

-- If you find a deal, buy it now: With shelves expected to be emptier this year, especially for toys, experts recommend purchasing gifts now if you see any sales since you may not find a better deal before the holidays.
+- If you find a deal, buy it now: With shelves expected to be emptier this year, especially for toys, experts recommend buying gifts sooner than later.
+If you see any sales, get them now since you may not find a better deal before the holidays.

-- Choose the "pick up in store" option when purchasing online if you do not receive free shipping: The United States Postal Service recently announced temporary increases in shipping costs during the 2021 holiday season.
-If you make a purchase online that does not include free shipping, see if there is an option to pick it up at a nearby store to save on shipping.
+- Choose the "pick up in store" option when buying online: If you make a purchase online that does not include free shipping, see if there's an option to pick it up at a nearby store to save on shipping.
 That way, you won't be tempted to buy something else when you walk through the store.

 We're here to help.
-Visit wafdbank.com to open an account or call us at 800-324-9375 to learn more.
+Open an account online or call us at 800-324-9375 to learn more.
 Interested in opening a savings account to put away money throughout the year for holiday spending?
-WaFd Bank's Saving Account requires just $25 to open ($10 under age 18) and only $100 to earn interest and avoid a monthly service fee.
+WaFd Bank's Saving Account requires just $25 to open ($10 for those under age 18).